Installations

 Limiting the number of connections is a good policy.

-COMPACtenna Science & Technology – ANTENNA IS DESIRABLY PRE-TUNED
+COMPACtenna Science & Technology – NMO 7.5″/9″ ANTENNA MODELS ARE DESIRABLY PRE-TUNED

 With other ‘small’ antenna technologies it is ‘standard’ that one needs to tune the antenna structure itself,